9 killed in suspected far-right attack in Germany

 “This is an attack on our free and peaceful society,” he said.

+French President Emmanuel Macron tweeted it was a day of “immense sadness” and pledged his “full support for Germany.”

+“I’m at the side of Chancellor Merkel in her fight for our values and the protection of our democracies,” he said.

-Some of the victims are believed to be Turkish, and Turkey’s Foreign Minister Mevlut Cavusoglu said the consulate in Frankfurt and the embassy in Berlin were trying to obtain information on the attack.
+Turkish Foreign Minister Mevlut Cavusoglu said the consulate in Frankfurt and the embassy in Berlin were trying to obtain obtain information about the attack, including the possibility that some of the victims were Turkish.

 “According to the initial information, it was an attack with a racist motive, but we would need to wait for the (official) statement,” he told state television TRT.